DEFRA/ffc-docker-dotnetcore/README.md

 This repository contains .Net Core parent Docker image source code for the Future Farming and Countryside programme.

-Four parent images are created from this repository:
+Two parent images are created from this repository:

 - `ffc-dotnetcore-runtime`
 - `ffc-dotnetcore-sdk`